 Please visit Cannabis-Med.org

-The visit the Health Canada to find scientific and clinical evidence for medical marijuana in treating symptoms associated with a variety of conditions.
+Visit the Health Canada website to find scientific and clinical evidence for medical marijuana in treating symptoms associated with a variety of conditions.

 * The material on this website is provided for educational and informational purposes only, and is not intended to be a substitute for a health care provider’s consultation.
 Please consult your own appropriate health care provider about the applicability of any opinions or recommendations with respect to your own symptoms or medical conditions.
 The information herein does not constitute health, legal or technical advice.